About the Farmers

 Current: The Fifth Generation at Cagle’s Farm

 Ben and Vicki Fann Cagle now own Cagle’s Family Farm.
-They operate it with brother Levi, and their son, Clayton (named for his great-great grandpappy).
-Clay is the fifth generation of Cagles to farm this land.
+They operate it with their sons, Clayton (named for his great-great grandpappy) and Mica Luke.
+The boys are the fifth generation of Cagles to farm this land.
 It’s no longer a working dairy farm, but maintains a herd of dairy cows and a variety of farm animals.
 The family is innovatively continuing the agri-tourism venue for family fun and education.

 We’re just a short country drive from metro Atlanta … bring your family to the farm!